UCF vs. Tulane NCAA Football Odds, Plays and Insights | November 6, 2021

 - Tulane has combined with its opponents to score more than 59 points in six of eight games this season.

-- Saturday's total is 5.2 points lower than the two team's combined 64.2 points per game average.
+- The combined points per game average of the two teams, 64.2, is 5.2 points more than Saturday's over/under.

-- The 66.8 points per game these two squads have allowed to opponents this season are 7.8 more than the 59 total in this contest.
+- This contest's over/under is 7.8 points fewer than the 66.8 these two squads combine to give up per game in 2021.

 - The Knights and their opponents have scored an average of 61.7 points per game in 2021, 2.7 more than Saturday's total.

-- The 64.4 PPG average total in Green Wave games this season is 5.4 points more than this game's over/under.
+- The 59-point total for this game is 5.4 points below the 64.4 points per game average total in Green Wave games this season.

 UCF Stats and Trends